rodekruis/IBF-system/README.md

 5. (Only if connecting local setup to remote database): Whitelist your machine IP at the database server

+### Using npm commands

+From root run

+- npm run start:services
+- npm run start:interface

 ### Using Docker

 ```
 docker-compose -f docker-compose.yml up -d # for production

-docker-compose up -d # for development
+docker-compose up -d # for development (NOTE: this does not start the ibf-dashboard!)

 docker-compose -f docker-compose.yml -f docker-compose.override.yml up -d # for development (same as previous line)